Municipal bond: Statutory regulation

-The U.S. Supreme Court held in 1895 that the federal government had no power under the U.S. Constitution to tax interest on municipal bonds.
-But, in 1988, the Supreme Court stated the Congress could tax interest income on municipal bonds if it so desired on the basis that tax exemption of municipal bonds is not protected by the Constitution.
-In this case, the Supreme Court stated that the contrary decision of the Court 1895 in the case of Pollock v.
-Farmers' Loan & Trust Co. had been "effectively overruled by subsequent case law".
+The U.S. Supreme Court held in Pollock v.
+Farmers' Loan & Trust Co.
+(1895) that the federal government had no power under the U.S. Constitution to tax interest on municipal bonds, but in South Carolina v.
+Baker (1988), the Supreme Court held the Congress could tax interest income on municipal bonds if it so desired on the basis that tax exemption of municipal bonds is not protected by the Constitution.
+In this case, the Supreme Court stated that the contrary decision of the Court in Pollock had been "effectively overruled by subsequent case law".

 The Revenue Act of 1913 first codified exemption of interest on municipal bonds from federal income tax.

 The Tax Reform Act of 1986 greatly reduced private activities that may be financed with tax-exempt bond proceeds.

 In other countries

 The United Kingdom's UK Municipal Bonds Agency (UK MBA) provides services for borrowing by municipalities.
 Canada has CIBC.

-Municipal bonds agencies also known as Bond banks or Local government funding agencies exist in other countries, such as Sweden and Finland.
-In New Zealand, the Local Government Funding Agency (LGFA), is the second-biggest issuer of New Zealand-dollar debt behind the government.
+Municipal bonds agencies, also known as bond banks or local government funding agencies, exist in other countries, such as Sweden and Finland.
+In New Zealand, the Local Government Funding Agency (LGFA), is the second-biggest issuer of New Zealand–dollar debt behind the government.

+Local governments in China were not permitted to issue bonds in the open market until 2015, and historically these governments relied on local government financing vehicles as a major source of debt finance.
+By the end of 2022 a total of CN¥35.1 trillion of bonds were outstanding.
+In India, the Bangalore City Corporation was the first municipal government to issue bonds in November 1997, followed by the Ahmedabad City Corporation in February 1998.